EdgarRAlves/Library/README.md

     ```./mvnw clean spring-boot:run```

-3. Download and install an API platform (e.g. Postman) to use the REST Endpoints of the next section.
+3. Install an API platform (e.g. Postman) to use the REST Endpoints of the next section.
 The application is preloaded with some books (Antique and Science Journal included).

 ## REST Endpoints
 The following REST endpoints are available upon deployment of the book management system.
 They work for ALL books, even if they are Antique Books or Science Journals: